kyleLesack/sv_analysis_cendr_pacbio/README.md

 ## Snakemake pipeline

 A Snakemake pipeline was created to manage most the analysis.
 Most tools are available as Conda packages (specified in the yaml directory).
-Python and Linux shell scripts were also used to process the analysis results.
+Python, R, and Linux shell scripts were used to process the analysis results.

 # Input data

+*C. elegans PacBio* sequencing data from the [*Caenorhabditis* Natural Diversity Resource](https://caendr.org/) project were used and are available from the Sequence Read Archive: [PacBio sequencing data](https://www.ncbi.nlm.nih.gov/bioproject?LinkName=sra_bioproject&from_uid=12908562)

-The Snakemake pipeline expects the following FASTQ files:
+The Snakemake pipeline expects the FASTQ files to be in the following locations:

 0_input/fastq/XZ1516_all_reads.fastq